-On 1 March 2009 the complainant, a Senegalese national, was appointed Director of the CDE, which has its Headquarters in Brussels.
+On 1 April 2005 the complainant, a French national, was appointed Deputy Director of the CDE, which has its Headquarters in Brussels.
+He acted as Director ad interim of the CDE between 23 August 2007 and 28 February 2009.
 His term of office ended on 28 February 2010.

-On 11 May 2010 the complainant sent the CDE an e-mail in which he asked, inter alia, for a reinstallation allowance.
+On 2 May 2010 the complainant sent the CDE a letter in which he asked, inter alia, for a reinstallation allowance.
 As he received no answer, he repeated his request on 1 June.
-On 21 June the Director ad interim explained that the processing of his file had been held up by difficulties in interpreting Internal Rule No. R 18/CA/05.
-He assured him, however, that he would inform him as soon as a decision was taken.
+On 21 June the Director ad interim advised him that his file was being processed and that he would inform him as soon as a decision was taken.